-We ask all applicants to complete a voluntary, confidential survey to help measure diversity in the City’s public appointments.
-We publish the results on a quarterly basis.
+We ask all applicants to complete a voluntary, confidential survey about themselves to help us measure diversity in public appointments.
+There was a 91% response rate in the last year.

-Except where noted, City-wide demographic statistics are taken from the Statistics Canada 2016 Census of Population.
+Except where noted, City-wide demographic statistics are taken from the Statistics Canada 2016 Census of Population; the Public Appointments Secretariat is currently reviewing and updating the City-wide demographic statistics.

 We asked applicants to disclose their gender.